ataloyo/loaner/docs/gng_apis.md

         experience.
 This role has all permissions by default and thus the ability to perform all of the actions within the application.

 Additional roles can be created by using the Roles API.
-Each Role can be given zero or more permissions and associated with a group to automatically add users to the given role.
+Each role can be given zero or more permissions and associated with a group to automatically add users to the given role.
 Some example roles you may want to create are a technician role that can audit shelves and other inventory-related tasks or